 After the emergency was launched in February 2010.
 To date more than 8,000 units have been distributed in fire, storm and flood-affected schools, communities, sporting groups, youth groups and other networks across Australia.
 The resource adopts a holistic and all-hazards approach to emergency recovery.

 In late 2010, the resources were showcased at the International Society of Trauma Stress Studies annual conference in Montreal, Canada.
 We also received the 2010 International Association of Emergency Managers award for Technology & Innovation for Oceania and won the Global award in the same category.

 The resource has also been awarded a Safer Communities Award from the Australian Attorney-General's Department.

-In 2011-12, Australian Red Cross is working with our New Zealand colleagues to extend the resource for young people affected by the Christchurch earthquakes.
+In 2011-12, Australian Red Cross worked with our New Zealand colleagues to extend the resource for young people affected by the Christchurch earthquakes.

 We thank everyone involved in the project for their time, expertise and generous support.

 Contact us for more info or send feedback using the form below.